 A troll competitor whose affiliate marketing I pointed out in a review really hated me and created the site “Eslinsiderreviews.com” and called ESLinsider a “spam machine” and that I “smeared” competitors.

-And I just got tired of turning my cheek while this guy and the next one below – some troll with no guts to reveal who he is takes a $#@! on my work.
+And I just got tired of turning my cheek while these weak trolls try to destroy my work.

 I just told the truth.

 Am I biased?

 Yeah, everyone is.